Arctic Circle

-The Arctic Circle is one of the two polar circles, and the most northerly of the five major circles of latitude as shown on maps of Earth.
-Its southern equivalent is the Antarctic Circle.
+The Arctic Circle is one of the two polar circles, and the northernmost of the five major circles of latitude as shown on maps of Earth at about 66° 34' N. Its southern counterpart is the Antarctic Circle.

-The Arctic Circle marks the southernmost latitude at which, on the Winter solstice, the shortest day of the year in the northern hemisphere, the Sun will not rise all day, and on the Summer solstice, the longest day of the year in the northern hemisphere, the Sun will not set.
-These phenomena are referred to as polar night and midnight sun respectively, and the further north one progresses, the more pronounced these effects become.
-For example, in the Russian port city of Murmansk, three degrees above the Arctic Circle, the Sun does not rise above the horizon for 40 successive days in midwinter.
+The Arctic Circle marks the southernmost latitude for which, at the winter solstice in the Northern Hemisphere (in December), the Sun does not rise at all.
+Likewise the Antarctic Circle marks the northernmost latitude for which, at the summer solstice in the Southern Hemisphere (also in December), the Sun does not set.
+These phenomena are referred to as polar night and midnight sun respectively, and the closer to the respective pole one goes, the longer that situation persists.
+For example, in the Russian port city of Murmansk (three degrees north of the Arctic Circle) the Sun stays below the horizon for 20 days before and after the winter solstice, and above the horizon for 20 days before and after the summer solstice.